bondarchuk 2 years ago

 More importantly though: awesome project that I do plan on using for my personal writing project (nonfiction book) and at work.

-rcarmo a year ago
+rcarmo 2 years ago

 I like the fact that the file format is plaintext and actually includes an embedded dictionary -- it's a nice touch.
 Would prefer if it used Markdown instead, but conversion seems doable with a simple script.